OneDeadKey/arsenik/README.md

 ### Non-Goals

-- being the most efficient 3×5 layout — [Miryoku] is probably the most advanced approach for that, at least on custom 36-key keyboards;
+- being the most efficient 3×5 layout — [Miryoku] is probably the most advanced approach for that, at least on custom 36-key keyboards; and each person its own configuration for their needs will be more efficient, even if Arsenik can serve at a starting point
 - fitting any OS layout — Arsenik works best if your OS layout has either no AltGr layer at all (e.g. QWERTY, Colemak, Workman…), or an optimized AltGr layer ([Lafayette], [Ergo-L]…).